 Step 3: Stimulate The Kitten

 Wrap a cloth around your hand and rub it on the rear of your fluffy friend in a circular fashion.
 Inspect the cloth now and then to see if the pet is letting out urine.
 Once your kitten releases pee, keep messaging it until the flow come to a halt.
 At that point, stop and check to see if your furball is about to poop.
-In the case it seems that the kitten is pushing, continue stimulating the anal region.
+In case it seems that the kitten is pushing, continue stimulating the anal region.
 Assuming that everything proceeds smoothly, kittens would urinate and defecate within 60 seconds under constant stimulation.

 Step 4: Clean Up The Mess